Insights

 Could Flaco the Owl Inspire an Urban Design Movement?

-Last month, the death of Flaco the Owl, a New York City resident, made headlines worldwide.
-A longtime attraction at the city’s Central Park Zoo, the Eurasian eagle owl had escaped into the wild in 2023 after his enclosure was vandalized.
-During his year of freedom, Flaco had been spotted in several locations throughout the city, but in late February he crashed into a midrise building on the Upper West Side and died on impact.
+The 2024 death of New York City resident, Flaco the Owl, made headlines worldwide.
+A longtime attraction at the city’s Central Park Zoo, the Eurasian eagle owl escaped into the wild in 2023 after his enclosure was vandalized.
+Throughout his year of freedom, Flaco had been spotted in several locations across the city, but in late February he crashed into a midrise building on the Upper West Side and died on impact.

 Bird collisions have risen dramatically as the urban environment has grown.
 Buildings with extensive glass exteriors, such as high-rise glass towers, low-rise commercial properties, and even single-family homes, pose a particular threat to bird populations.
 While most avian species have excellent vision, glass is essentially invisible to birds: It can appear clear or reflective, mirroring the sky or surrounding foliage.
-Some researchers estimate that, in North America alone, more than a billion birds die each year after striking buildings.
-A recent event in Chicago resulted in 1,000 birds colliding into a single building during migration.
+A 2020 study found that bird strikes are far more common than we may think, totaling more than 1 billion fatal collisions annually.

 What can architects do to reduce bird collisions and improve wildlife preservation?
 Bird-safe glazing is one promising solution.
 It can mitigate bird collisions, promote biodiversity, and create sustainable urban environments.